databricks-industry-solutions/social-listening/README.md

         - Configure with your workspace settings
         - Load sample data and execute sentiment analysis (Pokemon Go from Google Play)
     - Should take 10-15 minutes
     - Note: by default the Demo Setup notebook will ingest a small amount of data from Pokemon Go on the Google Play Store (to have some initial data to play with).
-If you want this initial ingestion to ingest data for a different game/platform instead, modify the `parameter` values at the bottom of `bundle/resources/Games Social Listening - Job.job.yml`.
+If you want this initial ingestion to ingest data for a different game/platform instead, modify the `parameter` values at the bottom of `bundle/resources/Games Social Listening - Job.job.yml`, adding corresponding API keys via `Secrets Helper` if necessary.
 5. **Access the deployed app** in your Databricks workspace!
     - Left sidebar > Compute > Apps